Inshrinkerator: Compressing Deep Learning Training Checkpoints via Dynamic Quantization: Quantization Config Manager

-We further speed up the search by piggybacking the search on distributed training workloads, which often employ data parallelism for large model training.
-Since each data parallel replica maintains an identical model state, we use this to parallelize the search process.
+\textbf{Parallelized Implementation.} Since each data parallel replica maintains an identical model state, we can parallelize the search process.
 Configuration search trials are evaluated in groups of $m$, where $m$ is the degree of data parallelism.
 While scheduling the trials, we arrange them in a way that allows for an early exit.
 For instance, in the delta neighborhood search, we order the configurations in decreasing order of compression ratio.
-If in a given round of evaluation, we find a solution that satisfies the quality constraint, we can exit the search without evaluating the remainder of the configurations.
-Our experiments show that for a moderate data parallelism degree of eight, a high-quality configuration can be found within a single round of evaluation.
+If in a given round of evaluation, we find a solution that satisfies the quality constraint, we can exit the search without evaluating the rest of the configurations.
+Our experiments show that for a data parallelism degree of eight, a high-quality configuration can be found within a single round of evaluation.